Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Methods

 \subsection{Predicting Step-Level Performance (RQ2)}

-For RQ2, we examined whether LLM could anticipate learner success in the next step.
+For RQ2, we examined whether LLMs could anticipate learner success in the next step.
 In two separate experiments, the model produced a probability in [0,1] or a binary correctness judgment.
-These judgments were included because prior work suggests that LLMs may struggle to generate fine-grained numerical probabilities, whereas discrete outputs can be more robustly represented in language \cite{zhang20243dg}.
-Predictions were generated under both simple and complex context conditions.
+These judgments were included because prior work suggests that LLMs may struggle to generate fine-grained numerical probabilities, as discrete outputs can be more robustly represented in language \cite{zhang20243dg}.
+Like RQ1, predictions were generated for simple and extended prompts.

 Predictions were compared to observed student step correctness from tutor logs.
 Reliability was assessed by repeating each condition twice to account for stochasticity in generation.
 Predictive validity was evaluated using point-biserial correlations, and calibration was assessed via calibration bias (a common metacognitive accuracy metric \cite{hacker2013metacognition}), with paired and Welch $t$-tests used to test whether extended context improved performance.